Indigenization and The Coyote Project

 Chappell Family Building for Nursing and Population Health

-TRU will address a shortage of skilled health care professionals who can meet the needs of diverse populations by expanding seats and programming through a new $30.6 million Nursing and Population Health (NPH) building.
-The state-of-the-art, 4550 square meter (49,000 square feet) facility will house the Health Care Assistant program, the Bachelor of Science in Nursing and the new Master of Nursing, and enable development of new certificate programs.
-The building will open in 2020.
+TRU is addressing a shortage of skilled health care professionals who can meet the needs of diverse populations by expanding seats and programming through the $30.6 million Chappell Family Building for Nursing and Population Health.
+The state-of-the-art, 4550 square meter (49,000 square feet) facility houses the Health Care Assistant program, the Bachelor of Science in Nursing and the Master of Nursing, and enable development of new certificate programs.
 Read More.

 Strategic Enrolment Management (SEM)